Infection with cytomegalovirus (CMV)

 - pneumonia

-It can cause growth abnormalities, brain damage, damage to the nervous system and hearing impairment in children who were infected in the womb.
-It can take some time for these conditions to appear after birth.
+It can cause growth abnormalities, damage to the brain and nervous system, and hearing impairment in children who were infected in the womb.
+These complications occur in up to 15 percent of children who contract the virus and, in some cases, it may take some time for them to be detected after birth.

 What are the causes of cytomegalovirus infection?